Original Instrument ReportCopyright © 2021 CBH

 |Single-manual harpsichord by Jacob & Abraham Kirckman, London 1773|

 Jacob Kirchmann (1710–1792) was born in Bischweiler near Strasbourg and went to England in the early 1730s to work with Tabel, anglicizing his family name.
 His earliest surviving instrument is a double-manual harpsichord dated 1744 believed to be now in private ownership.
-The latest suriving instrument signed with his own name is a double-manual harpsichord from 1772, now in the Horniman Museum and Library.
-In the same year as that instrument was built, Jacob took his nephew Abraham into the business, and the instruments were signed with both their names from then until at least 1790.
-Jacob’s son Joseph had joined the firm in 1789, and managed it from 1794.
-According to Harding’s research of the London trade directories, the business survived in various forms and was still active building pianos in 1896.
+There are perhaps eighty-three surviving harpsichords, six spinets, and a claviorganum signed with his own name.
+The latest surviving instrument of these is a double-manual harpsichord from 1772, now in playing condition in the Horniman Museum and Library in London.
+In the same year as that instrument was built, Jacob took his nephew Abraham (1737–1794) into the business, and the instruments were signed with both their names from then until at least 1790.
+There are perhaps fifty-three such surviving harpsichords signed with both their names.
+Abraham’s son Joseph (1763–1830) joined the firm in 1789, and managed it from 1794.
+The business survived in various forms and was active building pianos until 1896 when it was absorbed by Collard & Collard.

 Boalch, Donald H Makers of the Harpsichord & Clavichord 1440–1840 Third Edition, Oxford 1995, pp103–108; 423–460